raspberrypilearning/lights-out/worksheet.md

 ## Pressing the button

 1. You need to know when the player presses a button on the Explorer HAT, and which button it was that they pressed.
-At the bottom of your code, add this line:
+At the **bottom** of your code, add this line:

     ```python
     explorerhat.touch.pressed(button_pressed)
     ```

 2. When a button is pressed, the `button_pressed` function will be called, so we need to write this function.
-Put the following code at the start of your file, after the `import` statements:
+Put the following code at the **start** of your file, after the `import` statements:

     ```python
-    def button_pressed(channel,event):
+    def button_pressed(channel, event):
         print("You pressed button " + str(channel) )
         explorerhat.light.off()
     ```

     The variable `channel` contains the number of the button that was pressed (1-4).
-Test your program and you should see that when you press a button, the number of the button you pressed is displayed in the Python Shell.
+Test your program and you should see that when you press a button, the number of the button you pressed is displayed in the Python Shell and all lights switch off.

     ![](images/pressed-button.png)

+## Lots of lights!
+1. Your program can choose and switch on a random light, and then switch it off when a button is pressed.
+Add a `game_in_progress` variable and a loop to your game so that lights keep being randomly chosen.

+Your code so far should look like this:

+    ```python
+    import explorerhat
+    from time import sleep
+    import random

+    # The button_pressed function
+    def button_pressed(channel, event):
+        print("You pressed " + str(channel) )
+        explorerhat.light.off()

+    # Keep playing the game until game_in_progress becomes False
+    game_in_progress = True

+    while game_in_progress:

+        # Randomly choose the number of a light (1-4)
+        light = random.randint(1, 4)

+        # Choose how long to wait before turning on the light
+        wait_for_next = random.uniform(0.5, 3.5)
+        sleep(wait_for_next)

+        # Turn on the selected light
+        if light == 1:
+            explorerhat.light.blue.on()
+        elif light == 2:
+            explorerhat.light.yellow.on()
+        elif light == 3:
+            explorerhat.light.red.on()
+        elif light == 4:
+            explorerhat.light.green.on()

+        # When a button is pressed, call the button_pressed function
+        explorerhat.touch.pressed(button_pressed)

+    ```

+    Notice that at the moment pressing **any** button will turn the light off!

 ## Adding a timer

-Every time you turn a light on, the player is given a random length of time to press the button

-1.
+1. After you switch the light on, you need to start a timer.
+To do this, you will need to add another line of code with your `import` statements and  add `from time import time`.

+2. Now find the place in your program after you have turned a light on, but before the line of code dealing with the button being pressed.
+Create a variable called `start` to record the current time - this will be provided by your Raspberry Pi and is pretty accurate.

+    ```python
+    ...
+    elif light == 4:
+        explorerhat.light.green.on()

+    # Record the current time
+    start = time()

+    ...

+    ```

+3. You can choose how many seconds the player will have to press the button once a light is turned on.
+Add a **constant** to your program just after the `game_in_progress` variable with the value you have chosen.
+I chose to allow my player 1.5 seconds:

+    ```python
+    game_in_progress = True
+    TIME_ALLOWED = 1.5

+    ```

+    The smaller the number, the quicker the player will have to be!

+4. Now add a loop to keep checking whether the user has run over the amount of time they were allowed to take.
+You can think of the purpose of this loop like someone on a long car journey who keeps asking "are we nearly there yet?", "are we there now?", "how about now?"! :)

+    ```python
+    ...

+    # Record the current time
+    start = time()

+    waiting_for_press = True
+    while waiting_for_press and game_in_progress:

+        # What's the time now?
+        now = time()
+        time_taken = now - start

+        if time_taken > TIME_ALLOWED:
+            print("You took too long!")
+            explorerhat.light.off()
+            game_in_progress = False

+        else:
+            explorerhat.touch.pressed(button_pressed)

+    ```

+    Move the code for dealing with button presses to be part of the `else` - you will need to **indent** it to be in the right place.

+5. If you run this code you will see that even if you press the right button extremely quickly, the program will still declare you to have taken too long.
+This is because the loop will keep checking until time is up, because you haven't told it to stop checking because a button was pressed.
+Alter your `button_pressed` function to tell the code to stop the timer when a button is pressed.

+    ```python
+        def button_pressed(channel, event):
+            global waiting_for_press
+            waiting_for_press = False

+            print("You pressed " + str(channel) )
+            explorerhat.light.off()

+    ```

+    In this code, `global` allows us to change the value of the variable `waiting_for_press` from inside the function.

+## But was it the right button?

 ## Extensions
 * Add a streak counter which adds one every time a light is turned off, and tells the user how many lights they successfully turned off in a row when they lose the game.
+* Change the amount of time the person has to turn the light off to be a random number